-Code - program text written in the Java programming language.
+Code - Program text written in the Java programming language.

-Java Language - a programming language defined through the Java Community Process.
+Java Language - A programming language defined through the Java Community Process.

-Heap - an area of memory for allocating data structures (objects) defined by the Java Langauge.
+Heap - An area of memory for allocating data structures (objects) defined by the Java Langauge.

-Extraheap - an area of memory for allocating data structures (objects) other than the heap defined by the Java Langauge.
+Extraheap Memory - An area of memory for allocating data structures (objects) other than the heap defined by the Java Langauge.